teqbench/teqbench.system.cors/README.md

 ## Deployments
 ### Local
+A local deployment is in effect to a local "package repository" folder.
+This is useful when want to test changes to a package before pushing to repo.

 #### Pre-deployment
 * Create a local artifact folder for NuGet packages deployments/references and add to Visual Studio NuGet Preferences (Tools > Preferences > NuGet > Sources).
 This is the local NuGet artifact repository where local NuGet packages will be deployed to and referenced locally for local/debug development.